Soolizo/ECE285_Style_Transfer/README.md

 The code locates in [__`cycleGAN`__](./cycleGAN) folder.

 In this part, we implemented a real-time Sytle Transfer using Cycle-GANs introduced in paper [_Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks_](https://arxiv.org/pdf/1703.10593.pdf).

-In our pretrained model saved in checkpoint folders, we used the picture [_starry night_](https://www.wikiart.org/en/vincent-van-gogh/the-starry-night-1889) as our style referrence and trained our model with landscape images from [FLickr](https://www.flickr.com/groups/landcape/) as contents to be transferred.
+In our experiment, the content train dataset is landcape pictures from [FLickr](https://www.flickr.com/groups/landcape/), and the style train dataset is Vincent van Gogh artworks from [WikiArt5](https://www.wikiart.org/en).
+We successful use DnCNN in Assignment 4 with three configuration: exp_smallBS, exp_largeBS, exp_largeBS_decay.

 ### Requirements